benqus/lit-rout/README.md

 # lit-rout

-> **Please note:** This is a draft just yet - will only support one matchhing route at present moment
+> **Please note:** This is a draft just yet - will only support one matching route at present moment

 Conditional but declarative rendering based on the Location.

 ## Concept

-- 1. `lit-rout` component
+1. `lit-rout` component
-- 1. A custom Component extended from `lit-rout/RoutedLitComponent`
+1. A custom Component extended from `lit-rout/RoutedLitComponent`

 Check out [https://www.npmjs.com/package/path-to-regexp#match](https://www.npmjs.com/package/path-to-regexp#match) about how to use route matching